-- Physical Geology Laboratory: Interactive Diagrams and Questions – An OER lab book that supplements labs and lets you practice skills you have learned by Elizabeth A. Johnson
+- Physical Geology Laboratory: Animations and Interactive Questions – An OER lab book by Elizabeth A. Johnson that supplements labs and lets you practice skills you have learned.

 0.2 – Academic Integrity

-As Benjamin Franklin said “Honesty is the best policy” and we believe students should follow this adage.
-However, in this digital age, cheating has become easier and harder to catch, especially with large class sizes.
+As Benjamin Franklin said, “Honesty is the best policy,” and we believe students should follow this adage.
+However, in this digital age, cheating has become easier, and catching it has become harder, especially with large class sizes.
 Believe it or not, academic integrity (AKA cheating and plagiarism) is a major issue at most universities.
 The International Center for Academic Integrity conducted a survey of undergraduate and graduate students between 2002 and 2015.
-They found that 68% of undergraduate students and 43% of graduate students admitted cheating on exams or other graded work at some point.
-That’s a staggering, yet eye-opening statistic.
+They found that 68% of undergraduate students and 43% of graduate students admitted to cheating on exams or other graded work at some point.
+That’s a staggering yet eye-opening statistic.
 To put that in perspective, if your lab class has 25 students, that means about 17 of your classmates have probably cheated at some point in their college career.